 New Mexico and BYU played in the Mountain West with each other from 1996-2010.
 For most of the first quarter a crowd of guys in the end-zone seats wearing Lobos red kept up a chant.
 “F-U… B-Y-U…” Hell yeah, regional rivalries.

 When you attend or cover a CFP game or a contest being played in the SEC you are constantly encountering red tape.
 On the other side of the spectrum is the New Mexico Bowl.
-I walked down onto the field and showed my pass to a guy and spent the rest of the night going wherever I wanted.
-That level of access was greatly appreciated and it also afforded me the opportunity to listen to coaches and players communicate in real time on the bench.
+I walked down onto the field, showed my pass to a man in uniform and spent the rest of the night going wherever I wanted.
+That level of access was greatly appreciated.
+It also afforded me the opportunity to listen to coaches and players communicate in real time on the bench.

 Before the game BYU defensive back Kaleb Hayes huddled up with his team and delivered a message.
 “Last one, baby.
 All I want to do is win.
 Hey, compete!
 Love this game!”
 The narrative going into the game was that BYU’s defense would struggle to stop the high-flying SMU offense lead by Tanner Mordecai.
 The Mustangs were 13th in the FBS in points per game entering the contest.
 This was a chance for redemption for Hayes and his defensive teammates.
 They were very much invested in winning this game.

-I took turns walking back and forth behind both team’s benches and what I saw were two teams who were very much invested in winning the game.
+I took turns walking back and forth behind both team’s benches.
+What I saw were two teams who were also very much invested in winning the game.
 There may be teams who don’t show up for bowl games this holiday season, but BYU and SMU are not those teams.
 It was around 20 degrees on the field and the pads were popping like they do in any other highly competitive football game.